Qeolvdxu/ride_the_commandline/README.md

+﻿# Ride The Command Line
-﻿# Welcome to Ride The Command Line, the very first project for the Student Readniess Program by the UAH ACM chapter!
+## Welcome to the very first project for the Student Readniess Program by the UAH ACM chapter!

 Host : Hayden Estes
 Academic Semester : Spring 2023